Ḫašamili: Name and character

 The theonym Ḫašamili originates in the Hattic language.
 Multiple phonetic spellings are attested in cuneiform texts in Hattic, Hittite and Palaic.

 Ḫašamili's character is not fully understood.
 Volkert Haas considered him primarily an apotropaic deity responsible for the protection of children.
 According to Piotr Taracha he was regarded as a household deity responsible for the well-being of families, and in that capacity was closely associated with Zilipuri.
 It is also assumed that he was a smithing god.
 He is described as a "strong smith" (^{LÚ}SIMUG innarawandan) in the temple construction ritual CTH 726.1, which also associates him with iron, nails and bronze hammers.
 Romina Della Casa suggests that by extension of his role as a divine smith he might have been also regarded as a war god, which might be reflected in Muršili's Annals (CTH 62) where he is credited with hiding the Hittite army from enemies, though due to lack of details in the relevant passage this proposal remains speculative.

+Charles W. Steitler proposes that the goddess Aššiyanza (or Aššiyaza), "beloved", who appears in offering lists either immediately after Ḫašamili or in sequence with him and Kuwannaniya, was regarded as his partner; he suggests she was either an epithet (or alternate name) of Kuwannaniya or a similar spring goddess.